brunomariz/personal-website-api/resources/README.md

 # Resources

-This is an unstructured collection of resources I found interesting, useful, and/or worth saving for later reference.
+This is an unstructured collection of resources I found interesting, useful, and/or worth saving for later reference. lerolero